-STATEMENT OF BUDGETED AND ACTUAL EXPENSES AND CAPITAL EXPENDITURE INCURRED AGAINST APPROPRIATIONS FOR THE YEAR ENDED 30 JUNE 2021 90,91
+STATEMENT OF BUDGETED AND ACTUAL EXPENSES AND CAPITAL EXPENDITURE INCURRED AGAINST APPROPRIATIONS FOR THE YEAR ENDED 30 JUNE 2023^{89,90}

-Annual and permanent appropriations for Vote Public Issues92
+Annual and permanent appropriations for Vote Public Issues91

-Expenditure after remeasure- ments 2020 \$000 3 Expenditure before remeasure- ments 2021 \$000 Remeasure- ments 2021 \$000 Expenditure after remeasure- ments 2021 \$000 Approved appropriation 2021 \$000 Location of end-of-year performance information Departmental output expenses 199,332 Provision of accountability services 216,950 (189) 216,761 217,216 1 210 Contestable accountability services -Revenue dependent appropriation 154 0 154 142 1 1,180 Administration of Crown expenses 3,023 0 3,023 3,028 1 200,722 Total departmental output expenses 220,127 (189) 219,938 220,386 Departmental other expenses 0 Restructuring costs 1,788 0 1,788 1,800 1 Departmental capital expenditu ire 74,592 Ministry of Public Accountability capital expenditure - Permanent Legislative Authority under section 24(1) of the PFA 78,482 0 78,482 79,321 1
+Expenditure after remeasure- ments 2022 \$000 92 Expenditure before remeasure- ments 2023 \$000 Remeasure- ments 2023 \$000 Expenditure after remeasure- ments 2023 \$000 Approved appropriation 2023 \$000 Location of end-of-year performance information Departmental output expenses 199,332 Provision of accountability services 216,950 (189) 216,761 217,216 1 210 Contestable accountability services - Revenue dependent appropriation 154 0 154 142 1 1,180 Administration of Crown expenses 3,023 0 3,023 3,028 1 200,722 Total departmental output expenses 220,127 (189) 219,938 220,386 Departmental other expenses 0 Restructuring costs 1,788 0 1,788 1,800 1 Departmental capital expenditure 74,592 Ministry of Public Accountability capital expenditure - Permanent Legislative Authority under section 24(1) of the PFA 78,482 0 78,482 79,321 1

-88 The appropriation statements are required to be prepared separately from the financial statements (PFA 45(2)(d)).
+87 The appropriation statements are required to be prepared separately from the financial statements (PFA 45(2)(d)).

-Treasury Instructions 2018 require a statement of changes in cost accounting policies even if there have been no changes.
+88 Section 5.1 of Treasury Instructions 2021 requires a statement of changes in cost accounting policies even if there have been no changes.
 Where a cost accounting policy change materially affects the cost of individual outputs, there must be disclosure of the nature of the changes, the reasons for the changes, and the effect of the changes on individual outputs.

-This statement should include appropriations given by permanent legislative authority, such as departmental capital expenditure.
-Under section 11(2) of the PFA, PLAs must be managed and accounted for in the same manner as other appropriations and therefore must appear in the Estimates and this statement.
+89 This statement should include appropriations given by permanent legislative authority (PLA), such as departmental capital expenditure.
+Under section 11(2) of the Act, PLAs must be managed and accounted for in the same manner as other appropriations, so they must appear in the Estimates and this statement.

-It is optional to include forecast financial information for the next financial year.
+90 It is optional to include forecast financial information for the next financial year.

-Appropriations given by permanent legislative authority should be separately disclosed, even when they are allocated to the same output class as a normal appropriation.
-Disclosing comparative figures for the prior year is good practice.
+91 Appropriations given by permanent legislative authority should be separately disclosed, even when they are allocated to the same output class as a normal appropriation.

+92 Disclosing comparative figures for the prior year is good practice.

-STATEMENT OF BUDGETED AND ACTUAL EXPENSES AND CAPITAL EXPENDITURE INCURRED AGAINST APPROPRIATIONS FOR THE YEAR ENDED 30 JUNE 2021 (CONTINUED)
+STATEMENT OF BUDGETED AND ACTUAL EXPENSES AND CAPITAL EXPENDITURE INCURRED AGAINST APPROPRIATIONS FOR THE YEAR ENDED 30 JUNE 2023 (CONTINUED)